IvanRahn/CasualMeals/README.md

 17. Describe the way tasks are allocated and tracked in your project.
 Trello will be our main tool for managing the project, tasks will be allocated to team members and updated by the team member.

+As tasks are worked on, they are moved to the corresponding section, e.g. task is complete, hence moves to the ‘completed’ section.
+Furthermore, we use labels to detail our tasks, e.g. who is working on which task and the priority of each task.
+Using Trello as a visual tool helps us easily track our work.

 18. Discuss how Agile methodology is being implemented in your project.
 Our project is based on user stories, an example would be "James would like to be able to find food by cuisines".
 Each story would then be split into tasks and this would determine what feature will be required to be implemented into our project and in this case a filter or search button would need to be implemented.
 Daily Stand-up meetings were put in place to provide individual updates including work progress and issues we are having, this also provided the team an opportunity to review the work and suggest any changes as required.
 Standing up helps us keep focused and on point.

 19. Provide an overview and description of your Source control process.
 Team members will be working collaboratively on the same git repository as a contributer.
 One team member will create the git repository on a remote repository GitHub.
 Team members will develop branches as they work on new features on the new application, sub-branches can also be created if additional sub-features may be required.
 Features will be merged into a development branch for review.
 Once team members agree on the working feature the development branch is merged into the master branch.

+The branching strategy allows to seperate our working code and our broken code, an essential component in a team environment.

 20. Provide an overview and description of your Testing process.
 Our testing process is broken down into three sections: chef, user and app.
 Test cases are written for each section and have an expected and actual result component.